Cell phone companies offer two payment models for service—postpaid and prepaid. You will need to decide which option is best for you.

 Prepaid cell phone service

 All major cell phone providers in the United States offer prepaid wireless plans.
-When buying prepaid wireless service, a provider makes an agreed-upon number of minutes available to your cell phone, and you pay for those minutes at the time of agreement.
+When buying prepaid wireless service, a provider makes an agreed-upon number of minutes and data bandwidth available to your cell phone, and you pay for those minutes and data at the time of agreement.